Battle Racers

 Battle Racers (バトルレーサーズ) is a 1995 video game for the Super Famicom that was released to an exclusively Japanese market.

 This video game combines the futuristic elements of F-Zero with the whimsical elements of Super Mario Kart.
 Players can select from various tracks and confront numerous dead ends and alternate turns.
-There are six drivers in a race and all the menus are in Japanese.
-The four main characters of the game are: Ultraman Powered (from the Ultra Series), Kamen Rider ZO (from the Kamen Rider franchise), Battle Knight Gundam F-91 (from the Gundam franchise) and Banpresto original character Fighter Roar.
+There are six drivers in a race.
+The four main characters of the game are: Ultraman Powered (from the Ultra Series), Kamen Rider ZO (from the Kamen Rider franchise), V2 Gundam (from the Gundam franchise) and Banpresto original character Fighter Roar.

 Reception

 On release, Famicom Tsūshin scored the game a 24 out of 40.